-Water has become a scarce and precious resource and its efficient utilization in the production of food is a key challenge in agriculture worldwide and drought is one of the most uncontrollable and pervasive factors and one of the global problems limiting production (Obidiegwu et al., 2015).
+Water has become a scarce and precious resource and its efficient utilization in the production of food is a key challenge in agriculture worldwide.
+Drought is one of the most uncontrollable and pervasive factors and one of the global problems limiting production (Obidiegwu et al., 2015).
 Tracking the consequences of water deficit in plants is a difficult task, as it depends on the timing, intensity, type of crop, and duration of stress (Blum, 2011).
 Under field conditions, drought caused drastic losses in potato tuber yield and/or quality (Stark et al., 2013; Yang et al., 2016).

-Potato (Solanum tuberosum L.) is the fourth most important food crop worldwide with an annual production of around 380 million tons (Birch et al., 2012).
+Potato (Solanum tuberosum L.) is the fourth most important food worldwide crop with an annual production of around 380 million tons (Birch et al., 2012).
 Potato is an autotetraploid (2n = 4x = 48) and suffers from acute inbreeding depression (Xu et al., 2011) which contributes to a significant barrier for traditional breeding approaches (Kaminski et al., 2015).
 Potato is known to be sensitive to water deficit because of its shallow root system, and its fast-closing leaf stomata that reduce transpiration and photosynthesis, considerably reducing tuber yields (Deblonde & Ledent, 2001; Joshi et al., 2016).
 In potato, tolerance to drought is a very complex trait (Anithakumari et al., 2012), some QTLs were associated at different agro-morphological traits (Khan et al., 2015) under drought stress and about 2000 deferentially expressed genes were revealed in potato in response to water deficit (Watkinson et al., 2006) and some genes are related at memory effect on stress with higher expression level when drought occurs again (Chen et al., 2020).

-Potato is sensitive to periodic water shortage and tuber initiation is the most critical period of a potato’s life span in terms of water due to its high demand of around 400 to 600 L for 1kg of tuber dry matter (Monneveux et al., 2013; Sprenger et al., 2016; Stark et al., 2013) and management of water has a marked influence on plant behavior, tuber production, and quality.
+Potato is sensitive to periodic water shortage and tuber initiation is the most critical period of a potato’s ?
+Cicle? in terms of water due to its high demand of around 400 to 600 L for 1kg of tuber dry matter (Monneveux et al., 2013; Sprenger et al., 2016; Stark et al., 2013) and management of water has a marked influence on plant behavior, tuber production, and quality.
 The modern potato cultivars are highly sensitive to soil drought and variability in response to soil drought is observed (Monneveux et al., 2013; Soltys-Kalina et al., 2016; Sprenger et al., 2016).
 Therefore, physiological behavior of the plants under drought stress could provide information on their capacity to tolerate the water shortage.
 Differences response have been observed in the effects caused by drought stress related to morphological, physiological, biochemical, and molecular changes among species and cultivars (Liu et al., 2005, 2006).
-Climate change increases the need to identify potato genotypes that exhibit high tolerance to abiotic stresses (Monneveux et al., 2014).
+Climate change increases the need to identify potato genotypes that exhibit high tolerance to abiotic stresses (Monneveux et al., 2014). understand

-The present study elucidates the mechanisms for drought tolerance and yield in fifteen potato genotypes including two commercial varieties that are likely to arise in water-limited conditions, and explores the interrelationship between traits that help plants to mitigate yield losses under water-limited conditions.
-Chlorophyll content (spad), relative water content (rwc), osmotic potential (lop), specific leaf area (sla), tuber water use efficiency (wuet), harvest index (hi), among other traits, were evaluated to identify convenient indicators of plant water status that helps in the selection of genotypes with tolerance to water deficit mitigating the lost in the tuber production.
+The main of the present study is to the mechanisms for drought tolerance and yield in fifteen potato genotypes including two commercial varieties that are likely to arise in water-limited conditions, and explores the interrelationship between traits that help plants to mitigate yield losses under water-limited conditions.

+Podes amar un objetivo general y algunos especificos, yo estoy escribirnedo así y me parece que queda más claro.Chlorophyll content (spad), relative water content (rwc), osmotic potential (lop), specific leaf area (sla), tuber water use efficiency (wuet), harvest index (hi), among other traits, were evaluated to identify convenient indicators of plant water status that helps in the selection of genotypes with tolerance to water deficit mitigating the lost in the tuber production.

 Materials and Methods